Tolkmicko: Modern era

 During the last Polish–Teutonic War, in 1521 the Teutonic Knights, while retreating after the unsuccessful siege of Elbląg, briefly captured the town.
 In 1525, during the Reformation, the Church property formally became the Lutheran parish church.
 This was undertaken by a former monk named Bommler, son of the mayor of Tolkmicko.
 The town however remained in the Roman Catholic Bishopric of Warmia and thus remained subject to Catholic rule.
 After 1569 the special legal position of Polish Prussia within the Kingdom of Poland was slowly undermined, and the town was formally absorbed into Poland proper in 1572.
 It became part of the larger Greater Poland Province.

-During the Polish-Swedish War the Swedish King Gustav II of stayed in the town during 1626.
+During the Polish-Swedish War the Swedish King Gustavus Adolphus of stayed in the town during 1626.
 Two large fires, in 1634 and 1694, partially destroyed the town.
 The town was revived at the turn of the 17th and 18th centuries after the end of Polish-Swedish wars.

 The outbreak of the plague in 1710 halved the number of residents, although in 1720 there were enough people to justify building a brewery in the marketplace.
 By 1720, starost Jan Ignacy Działyński built a new impressive Baroque palace, as the seat of the starosts.
 There was yet another town fire in 1767, destroying the brewery, the Church and the Town Hall.

 During the first partition of Poland in 1772, the region was annexed by the Kingdom of Prussia and remained part of the province of East Prussia from 1773 until 1945.
 In 1793 a new town hall was built.
 During the Napoleonic Wars, in 1807 the town was held by France for almost a year, and many inhabitants were killed and the town suffered damages from shelling by Prussians, afterwards French troops marched through the town in 1812 and 1813, and it was also occupied by Russia in 1813.
 In the 19th century the Baroque Działyński Palace and the medieval St. George Hospital were dismantled, and the town lost two of its most distinctive landmarks.
 In 1818 the town became part of the newly formed district of Elbing.
 In 1832 the first pharmacy was opened.
 In 1851 the brewery closed and the first physician settled here.
 In 1862 construction began on the fishing harbor.
 In 1900, the town was connected to the rail network and joined Elbląg (then officially Elbing) and Braniewo (then Braunsberg).
 In the 19th century the town's population was overwhelmingly Roman Catholic.